pandoc-jp/pandoc-doc-ja/lua-filters.rst

 -----------------------------------------------

 This is the filter we use when converting ``MANUAL.txt`` to man pages.
-It converts level-1 headers to uppercase (using ``walk_block`` to transform inline elements inside headers), removes footnotes, and replaces links with regular text.
+It converts level-1 headers to uppercase (using ```walk```_ to transform inline elements inside headers), removes footnotes, and replaces links with regular text.

 .. code:: lua

-   -- we use preloaded text to get a UTF-8 aware 'upper' function local text = require('text')
+   -- we use pandoc.text to get a UTF-8 aware 'upper' function local text = pandoc.text

    function Header(el)
        if el.level == 1 then
-         return pandoc.walk_block(el, {
+         return el:walk {
            Str = function(el)
                return pandoc.Str(text.upper(el.text))
-           end })
+           end
+         }
        end
    end